Drug information provided by: Merative, Micromedex®

 It is very important that your doctor check your or your child's progress at regular visits to make sure this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-Serious skin and allergic reactions can occur with this medicine.
+Serious skin and allergic reactions (eg, Stevens-Johnson Syndrome, toxic epidermal necrosis) can occur with this medicine.
 These could be life-threatening and require immediate medical attention.
-Check with your doctor right away if you have a severe rash, blistering, peeling, or loose skin, fever or chills, muscle or joint pain, sores or ulcers on the skin, swelling of the face, lips, tongue, or throat, unusual tiredness or weakness, or yellow eyes or skin while you or your child are using this medicine.
+Check with your doctor right away if you have a severe rash, blistering, peeling, or loosening skin, fever or chills, muscle or joint pain, sores or ulcers on the skin, swelling of the face, lips, tongue, or throat, unusual tiredness or weakness, or yellow eyes or skin while you or your child are using this medicine.

 Tell your doctor right away if you or your child have unexplained muscle pain, tenderness, or weakness, especially if you also have unusual tiredness or a fever.
 These could be symptoms of a serious muscle problem called myopathy.

-Check with your doctor right away if you or your child have dark-colored urine, fever, muscle cramps or spasms, muscle pain or stiffness, or unusual tiredness or weakness.
+Check with your doctor right away if you or your child have dark urine, fever, muscle cramps or spasms, muscle pain or stiffness, or unusual tiredness or weakness.
 These could be symptoms of a serious muscle problem called rhabdomyolysis, which can cause kidney problems.

 This medicine will not keep you from giving HIV to your partner during sex.
 Make sure you understand this and practice safe sex, even if your partner also has HIV, by using a latex condom or other barrier method.
 This medicine will also not keep you from giving HIV to other people if they are exposed to your blood.
 Do not re-use or share needles with anyone.